Episode 14: Moving Faster with SAFe

 Andrew: How does SAFe translate that buy-in to engagement?
 What does that process look like?
 How do you do that?

-Elizabeth: So a lot of times, I’m going to all circle back to IT starting to get those small wins to show the success which usually ties back to time to market.
+Elizabeth: So a lot of times, I’m going to circle back to IT starting to get those small wins to show the success which usually ties back to time to market.
 They’re going to see a higher velocity.
-They’re going to see more reliability and the days to IT is coming back to them with.
-They’re going to have, with the predictability and I like the word predictability because that’s not necessarily a guarantee but it’s giving you a good idea of a rhythm that the team can fall in, in kind of more broader strokes of dates that they feel that they can commit to.
+They’re going to see more reliability and the days of IT coming back to them with –.
+They’re going to have, with the predictability and I like the word predictability because that’s not necessarily a guarantee but it’s giving you a good idea of a rhythm that the team can fall in, in kind of broader strokes of dates that they feel that they can commit to.
 It gives the business more confidence in what they’re delivering.
-Starting there but then in addition, SAFe has what they call LACE which is Lean Agile Center of Excellence.
+Starting there but then, in addition, SAFe has what they call LACE which is Lean Agile Center of Excellence.